dionisiovelleda/public-food-procurement-price-warehouse/README.md

 6. Keep records with `KG` in the main analytical mart.
 7. Flag records with other units instead of deleting them from staging.
 8. Flag potential price outliers instead of deleting them automatically.
+9. Preserve the original Excel serial date value in the RAW layer.
+10. Convert the Excel serial date into a proper DATE field only in the STAGING layer.

 ## 8. Proposed Warehouse Structure